marcusig/woocommerce-product-customizer/src/readme.txt

 Instead, export your layers from Photoshop, a 3D render, or any other source, and allow the user to configure their product using those.

+Easily add a product configurator to WordPress, with the plugin Product Configurator for Woo!

 <a href="http://demos.mklacroix.com/">Check out the demos here</a>

 You can report bugs or suggestions on the <a href="https://github.com/marcusig/woocommerce-product-customizer/issues">github repository</a> or the <a href="https://wordpress.org/support/plugin/product-configurator-for-woocommerce/">support forum</a>.

+**Features**

+* Layers: The configurator viewer uses transparent images as layers to create the final product image
+* Multiple views: Display the different parts of your products using the multiple views feature
+* Multiple steps: Selling complex products?
+Split your configurator in different steps to make the process easier to understand for your customers.
+* Price per option: Charge an additional price for each option that requires it (requires an add-on).
+* Form fields: Let your user input data such as text or numbers, as well as send files with their configuration (requires an add-on).
+* Calculate complex prices with custom formulas (requires Extra-price and Form fields add-ons)
+* Conditional logic: Build complex products, hide or show elements dynamically depending on previous selection or other parameters (requires an add-on).
+* Stock management: Manage stock of your configurator items, directly in the configurator, or by linking other products in the shop (requires an add-on).
+* Linked products: Link other products in your shop to choices in the configurator.
+They can be added to the cart to build bundles or complex composite products.
+Useful for example when linking to an external ERP software (requires an add-on).
+* Developer friendly: The configurator and the add-ons all have plenty hooks to extend or modify or add features.
+While the dev documentation is currently limited, the code source is commented, and you are welcome to open a support request to get guidance would you require.

 **Available shortcodes**